ShreyashParab/Green-apple-template/README.md

-# Accio-assignments
+# Green apple Template
-here are assignments provided by accio
+This is an template design which is made by using only HTMl and CSS.